PSBP-Library/psbp-library.github.io/index.md

 # Active programming

-So far no implementation of the basic computational capabilities has been given yet.
+So far no implementation of the basic computing capabilities has been given yet.

 A completely trivial way to implement computations of type `C[Y]` is as expressions of type `Y`, referred to as *active computations*.